 So you’re more than covered if you’re a sociable beast 😉

-Now the other menus the demo import created are secondary menu (which goes at the top) the footer menu (yup you guessed where that goes) and a primary menu.
-You could choose to put the Primary menu in the primary menu slot in the menu back end screen if you so wished.
+Now the other menus the demo import created are a secondary menu (which goes at the top) the footer menu (yup you guessed where that goes) and a primary menu.
+You could choose to put the Primary menu in the primary menu slot in the menu back-end screen if you so wished.
 What about this other menu you speak of??

 Onwards to the mega menu then shall we?